ahmedjolani/UCIHARDataScrubbing/CodeBook.md

 variable: Factor w/ 66 levels "tBodyAcc-mean()-X",...
 The variable measured by the Samsung Galaxy S-II phone for the specified activity and subject.
 All variables here are an approximated mean from some other variables.
 Please visit the expirement's page for more info.

-value   : numeric  0.257 0.286 0.275 0.27 0.275
+value   : numeric  0.257 0.286 0.275 0.27 0.275 ...
 The mean of all measured values for the specified variable.
 The values belong to a certain activity and subject.

 ## More details on the `variable` values
 The variables collected for every activity are 561 in total.
 However, for the scope of this project, only 66 variables were selected.
 The selected variables are means and standard deviations approximated from other variables.
-This project is not concerned of the actial variables, rather on the process of getting and cleaning the raw datasets, so for this purpose, there won't be any further description of the actual variables and what do they represent.
+This project is not concerned of the actial variables, rather on the process of getting and cleaning the raw datasets, so for this purpose, there won't be any further description of the actual variables and what they  represent.
 The structure of the tidy dataset (which is the scope of this project) was expained above.

 ## The process of cleaning the raw dataset
 The following steps describe the process of getting and cleaning the raw dataset: